Pursuant to Administrative Code sections 27-2018.1 and 27-2018.2, property owners must:

 For information about completing your certification documents for HPD, you can contact your Borough Service Center or certify online using eCertification.

-From December 17, 2018 to February 28, 2019, property owners were required to report the bedbug infestation history for the previous year (November 2017 through November 2018).
-After this current filing period, property owners will be required to file between December 1 and December 31, 2020.
+From December 1, 2019 to December 31, 2019, property owners are required to report the bedbug infestation history for November 1, 2018 through October 31, 2019.
+After this current filing period, property owners will be required to file between December 1, 2020 and December 31, 2020.
 Failure to file during the period may result in a violation for failure to file.
 You can address the violation by filing at any time.

 Property owners will be required to report the following information: